logoSouthwest Environmental Limited

 A good thing to look out for when choosing a site for a industrial process activity is the general business uses such as B1, B2, B8 etc. By checking with the Environment Agency it is possible that planning permission will not be needed.

-For example a business remanufacturing plastics items from recycled plastic pellets may well not need planning permission if one of the above established uses is in place.
+For example a business remanufacturing plastics items from recycled plastic pellets may well not need planning permission if one of the above established use classes is in place.

 Do I have to wait for planning permission before starting an Environmental Permit Application with the EA?